Court Rejects Trump Administration's Illegal Attempt to Allow Manufacturer to Evade Efficiency Testing

 On behalf of the Natural Resources Defense Council (NRDC), Democracy Forward Foundation sued the U.S. Department of Energy for rolling back parts of a widely supported energy efficiency rule that halted the sale of replacement air conditioners that were skirting stricter energy-saving requirements.

 The Trump Administration’s Department of Energy recently stayed two provisions of a January 2017 rule titled “Test Procedures for Central Air Conditioners and Heat Pumps,” which had made critical updates designed to modernize efficiency test procedures.
 The Trump Administration rolled back sections of the rule that closed a loophole allowing certain replacement air conditioners to avoid meeting stricter energy efficiency regulations.

-The loophole was being used by one manufacturer, Johnson Controls International, to sell replacement units without having to meet stricter efficiency requirements.
-DOE’s stay reopened that loophole, which would result in higher utility bills for consumers and increased pollution from power plants.
+DOE’s stay reopened the loophole for manufacturer abuse to sell replacement units without having to meet stricter efficiency requirements, which would result in higher utility bills for consumers and increased pollution from power plants.

 The stay is unlawful and violated the Administrative Procedure Act in multiple ways.
 First, the effective date of the Test Procedures Rule had already passed when DOE issued the stay, and § 705 does not authorize an agency to postpone the effectiveness of a rule after it has gone into effect.
 The delay was also arbitrary and capricious, in part because DOE’s one-sentence explanation was insufficient to justify the stay.

 The delay also harms consumers and the environment and disadvantages the vast majority of American manufacturers who complied with the rule.